W8VM

 WEST PARK RADIOPS AMATEUR RADIO CLUB

-SIXTY-TWO+ YEARS OF AMATEUR RADIO IN CLEVELAND
+SEVENTY SIX+ YEARS OF AMATEUR RADIO IN CLEVELAND

-FIFTY-THREE+ YEARS OF ARRL AFFILIATION
+SEVENTY+ YEARS OF ARRL AFFILIATION

 Club Interests: